dougeby/IntuneDocs/intune/device-activation-lock-bypass.md

 - You need a report of all devices that have Activation Lock enabled.
 - You want to reassign some devices to a different department during a device refresh in your organization.
 You can only reassign devices that do not have Activation Lock enabled.

 To help solve these problems, Apple introduced Activation Lock bypass in iOS 7.1.
-Activation Lock bypass lets you remove the Activation Lock from supervised devices without the user's Apple ID and password. supervised devices can generate a device-specific Activation Lock bypass code, which is stored on Apple's activation server.
+Activation Lock bypass lets you remove the Activation Lock from supervised devices without the user's Apple ID and password.
+Supervised devices can generate a device-specific Activation Lock bypass code, which is stored on Apple's activation server.

 >[!TIP]
->supervised mode for iOS devices lets you use Apple Configurator to lock down a device and limit functionality to specific business purposes. supervised mode is used only for corporate-owned devices.
+>supervised mode for iOS devices lets you use Apple Configurator to lock down a device and limit functionality to specific business purposes.
+Supervised mode is used only for corporate-owned devices.

 You can read more about Activation Lock on [Apple's web site](https://support.apple.com/HT201365).